siosios/Real-Time-Monitoring/DEVELOPER.md

-# Developer Guide for IPFire Real-Time Connection Tracking Module
+# Developer Guide for IPFire Real-Time Monitoring Module

 This guide provides technical details for developers contributing to the Real-Time Connection Tracking module, which is under active development but fully functional.
 The module is designed for extensibility to support additional real-time monitoring features, such as hardware monitoring.